wasfree/uptrends-go-sdk/docs/OperatorGroupApi.md

 ## OperatorGroupDeleteAuthorizationForOperatorGroup

-> OperatorGroupDeleteAuthorizationForOperatorGroup(ctx, operatorGroupGuid, authorizationGuid).Execute()
+> OperatorGroupDeleteAuthorizationForOperatorGroup(ctx, operatorGroupGuid, authorizationType).Execute()

-Deletes the specified authorization for the specified operator group
+Removes the specified authorization of the operator group.

 ### Example